Tracey Ullman's Show: Conception and development

-In late 2014, whilst promoting the film Into the Woods, Tracey Ullman revealed plans to write something new for television in the following year.
-"Every five years it comes to me to sort of do what I do again and I throw a load of stuff at the wall, and some of it works and some of it obviously doesn't, but that's the nature of television.
+In late 2014, while promoting the film Into the Woods, Tracey Ullman revealed plans to write something new for television the following year.
+"Every five years it comes to me to sort of do what I do again; I throw a load of stuff at the wall, and some of it works and some of it obviously doesn't, but that's the nature of television.
 I love TV."
 Her American Showtime series, Tracey Ullman's State of the Union, ran for three seasons, concluding in 2010.
-It was a departure and a return of sorts.
-Instead of playing just original characters (a staple of Ullman's comedy) the show saw her imitating real people (celebrities, politicians, etc.) something she hadn't done since her early days at the BBC with Three of a Kind, the show that made her a household name in Great Britain.
+It was both a departure and a return of sorts.
+Instead of playing only original characters—a staple of Ullman's comedy—the show saw her imitating real people (celebrities, politicians, etc.), something she hadn't done since her early days at the BBC with Three of a Kind, the show that made her a household name in UK.

-In 2014, Ullman was invited by BBC One controller Charlotte Moore, and head of comedy production Myfanwy Moore, to discuss the possibility of working on a new project together for the broadcaster.
+In 2014, she was invited by BBC One controller Charlotte Moore and head of comedy production Myfanwy Moore to discuss the possibility of working on a new project together for the broadcaster.
 The trio hit it off and came up with a concept: a multi-camera show in which Ullman plays "a multitude of diverse and distinct characters living in, or visiting, the busy global hub that is the UK."

-Whilst visiting, Ullman noted the vast number of women now heading the broadcaster, a stark contrast to her early days at the BBC.
-"When I was there years and years ago, it was five men in bowties who talked about the war and The Goons ... it was so male dominated."
+While visiting, Ullman noted the vast number of women now heading the broadcaster—a stark contrast to her early days at the BBC.
+"When I was there years and years ago, it was five men in bow ties who talked about the war and The Goons... it was so male-dominated."
 However, some things remained the same: "The important things haven't changed, though.
 The BBC still provides an environment that allows you the freedom to create the best shows possible."

 I mean, yeah, I've done that eclectic multi-character thing.
 I'm getting older now, and you begin to think, God, what's funny?
 What can you say?
 It's tough.
 It's bleeding rough out there.
 [Adopts a deep news anchor voice], "Terrorism, cyber-terrorism threat, breaking news, blackened stool problems, are you allergic to this?
 Have you got a lawsuit?
 Did you take this drug in the last six months?
 You could die!
 Five things in your refrigerator that could you kill you!"
 It's like, good God, what can we laugh at?
 Don't say this, don't say that.
 But there's always something to laugh at.